dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-add-an-event-handler.md

 ---
 title: How to add or remove an event handler
-description: Learn how to create an event handler at design-time with the Windows Forms Designer in Visual Studio or at run-time. ms.date: 07/16/2021
+description: Learn how to create an event handler for a control at design-time with the Windows Forms Designer in Visual Studio or at run-time. ms.date: 07/16/2021
 dev_langs:
   - "csharp"